Giovani Rosa

-Giovani Darnei Martins da Rosa (born 7 January 1992), known as Giovani da Rosa, is a Brazilian footballer who plays for Passo Fundo, as a striker.
+Giovani Darnei Martins da Rosa (born 7 January 1992), known as Giovani da Rosa, is a Brazilian footballer who plays for Passo Fundo as a striker.

 Career

-Born in Viamão, Rio Grande do Sul, Rosa career started in the youth ranks of Internacional.
-In 2013, he joined Campeonato Gaúcho team, Esporte Clube Novo Hamburgo on a loan deal, helping them advance to the quarter-finals of 2013 season.
+Born in Viamão, Rio Grande do Sul, Rosa's career started in the youth ranks of Internacional.
+In 2013, he joined the Campeonato Gaúcho team, Esporte Clube Novo Hamburgo, on a loan deal helping them advance to the quarterfinals of the 2013 season.

 In 2014, he moved to Copa do Nordeste side, América Futebol Clube (RN), but did not compete.

-In July 2014, Giovani made his first move abroad, joining Primeira Liga club, Vitória de Setúbal.
+In July 2014, Giovani made his first move abroad joining the Primeira Liga club, Vitória de Setúbal.

 After six months, he returned to Brazil, again competing in Campeonato Gaúcho, in Clube Esportivo Aimoré.
 Afterwards he signed with Lajeadense in November 2015, Sergipe in March 2016 and Passo Fundo in December 2016.

 International career

 Rosa was part of his nation under-17 side that competed in the 2009 FIFA U-17 World Cup.